nkinder/rdo-vm-factory/README.md

 To deploy a particular scenario, you should just be able to run 'setup.sh' in the scenario directory that you want to deploy.
 This needs to be run as a user with passwordless sudo abilities.
+The first time a particular scenario is run, the OS images used to install the VMs will be downloaded.
+The downloaded images will be reused on subsequent runs.

-Once a VM is iniitally created, you can ssh into it and follow the progress by tailing the following log
+Once a VM is initially created, you can ssh into it and follow the progress by tailing the following log files:
-files:

   - /var/log/cloud-init.log - initial VM creation and package installtion